marijnh/Eloquent-JavaScript/19_paint.md

 {{index "a (HTML tag)", "download attribute"}}

-To actually allow the user to download the picture, we then create a ((link)) element that points at this URL and has a `download` attribute.
+To actually get the browser to download the picture, we then create a ((link)) element that points at this URL and has a `download` attribute.
 Such links, when clicked, make the browser show a file save dialog.
 We add that link to the document, simulate a click on it, and